WEI-HSI CHEN

 Postdoctoral researcher in GRASP Lab, University of Pennsylvania

-Believing that everything is created for a purpose, I am driven with the curiosity to research how things work and why.
-I started picking up the study of robotics as a tool to deepen my understandings for how things behave while studying in the Bio-inspired Robotics Lab directed by Professor Pei-Chun Lin.
-Since then, burgeoned have my interests in bio-inspired robotics behavior,
+Fascinated by the incredible wonders around us, I want to understand how things work and why.
+I started picking up the study of robotics as a tool to deepen my understandings for how animals and artificial machines behave while studying in the Bio-inspired Robotics Lab directed by Professor Pei-Chun Lin.
+Since then, burgeoned have my interests in bio-inspired robotics behavior, integration of systems, computational morphology, and embodied intelligence while pursuing my Ph.D. in Kod*Lab directed by Professor Daniel E. Koditschek and sunglab directed by Professor Cynthia Sung.

 Visit my research to rejoice with me in the astonishment of robotics.